Celiac Disease and Gluten Intolerance: What's the Difference

-It is difficult for people to clinically separate gluten intolerance from IBS and there aren’t many good tests specifically designed for diagnosing gluten intolerance.
-Often, many people who have gluten intolerance are self-diagnosed or receive this diagnosis following negative test results for celiac disease.
+It is difficult for people to clinically separate gluten intolerance from IBS.
+Additionally, there aren’t many good tests specifically designed for diagnosing gluten intolerance.
+Often, many people who have gluten intolerance are self-diagnosed or receive this diagnosis following negative exclusionary tests.

 What is the treatment of gluten intolerance?

-So how do you know which one you have?
-Unfortunately, the only way know which one you have is to be tested for celiac disease.
+So which one do you have?
+The only way know is to be tested for celiac disease.
 Self-diagnosis is not an option.
 There is no way of knowing if you have celiac or gluten intolerance without being tested.
-If you’re concerned you have either, talk to your doctor about it.
+If you’re concerned you have either, talk to your doctor.
 They are your best resource when it comes to diagnosis.